 The Hanging Rock region of southern Ohio and Kentucky produced a significant amount of iron in the United States for mills in the manufacture of steel.
 Skip to: Hanging Rock – Southern Ohio and Kentucky.

 Between the 1830’s and the early 1900’s, the Hanging Rock region of southern Ohio produced a significant amount of iron in the United States.
-There were numerous furnaces in the region, generally east of Portsmouth, south of Jackson and north of Ironton, and employed several hundred at each site.
-Unfortunately, the iron extracted were generally high in sulfur content and in general, the furnaces were not that profitable.
+Most of the furnaces were generally east of Portsmouth, south of Jackson, and north of Ironton, and employed several hundred at each site.
+Most of the iron extracted were generally high in sulfur content and the furnaces were not that profitable.

-Buckeye Furnace was constructed in 1851 several miles north of Keystone and east of Wellston.1 The furnace was financed by Newkirk, Daniels & Company and constructed by Thomas Price 3 shortly before the XXXX railroad was completed into Jackson County, and when it was finished, several hundred tons of iron had been hauled to Jackson to await the first train.
-In 1862, the furnace was sold to H.S.
-Bundy, the Perry Austin & Company in 1864 and to the Buckeye Furnace Company in 1867.1 The Buckeye Furnace Company was operated by Eben Jones, John D. Davis, L.T.
+The Buckeye Furnace is located several miles north of Keystone and east of Wellston and was constructed in 1851.
+1 The furnace was financed by Newkirk, Daniels & Company and constructed by Thomas Price 3 shortly before the railroad was completed into Jackson County.
+When it was finished, several hundred tons of iron had been hauled to Jackson to await the first train.
+The furnace was sold to H.S.
+Bundy in 1862, the Perry Austin & Company in 1864, and to the Buckeye Furnace Company in 1867.1 The Buckeye Furnace Company was operated by Eben Jones, John D. Davis, L.T.
 Hughes and Dr. S. Williams.

-The furnace initially produced 7.5 tons of iron per day and operated 42 weeks out of the year.3 The stack was later raised to 34-feet with a 11-foot bosh which increased the output to 12 tons of iron per day.
+The furnace initially produced 7½ tons of iron per day and operated 42 weeks out of the year.
+3 The stack was later raised to 34-feet with a 11-foot bosh which increased the output to 12 tons of iron per day.

-Cambria Furnace is located east of Samsonville (Blackfork Station) in southern Jackson County.
-The furnace was organized on March 1, 1854 with an initial capital of $60,000, with shares at $120 with 60 stockholders, all Welshmen.1 Some farmers donated land to pay for their shares, and were given $15 per acre of land.4 D. Lewis & Company operated Cambria.1
+The Cambria Furnace is located east of Samsonville (Blackfork Station) in southern Jackson County and was constructed by the D. Lewis & Company.
+1 Cambria was organized on March 1, 1854 with an initial capital of $60,000, with shares at $120 with 60 stockholders, all of Welsh desent.
+1 Some farmers donated land to pay for their shares, and were given $15 per acre of land.
+4

-Cambria was not successful.
-It had been weakened by the Panic of 1857 and the operator did not capitalize on the high iron prices of the Civil War.
-The last blast was in 1878.1
+Cambria was weakened by the economic Panic of 1856 and the operator did not capitalize on the high iron prices of the Civil War.
+The last blast was in 1878.
+1

-Franklin Furnace was located on Lot 21 of the French Grant in Green Township of Scioto County.2 It was constructed from 1826 to 1827 with a 28-foot-high stack with a 9.5-foot bosh 5 by Daniel and John Young, Jesse Y. Whitcomb, Josiah Merrill, John Hurd and Martin Ruter, all from New Hampshire.2 Daniel Young had formed the Ohio Iron Company a few years earlier to operate their iron business, and about four years after beginning operations, it was sold to John Young and Van Horn.
+Franklin Furnace is located on Lot 21 of the French Grant in Green Township of Scioto County and was built in 1826 and 1827 by Daniel and John Young, Jesse Y. Whitcomb, Josiah Merrill, John Hurd, and Martin Ruter, all from New Hampshire.
+2 Daniel Young had formed the Ohio Iron Company a few years earlier to operate their iron business, and about four years after beginning operations, it was sold to John Young and Van Horn.

-By 1832, Franklin was producing ten tons of iron daily, and was converted to hot blast in 1836.2 During that year, the furnace buildings were burned down and rebuilt shortly afterwards.
-It was then sold to A.J.
-Rogers and Company, who sold out to Jefferson W. Glidden and John Blair in 1841.
-The Portsmouth Tribune of July 8, 1842 noted that Glidden had purchased John Blair’s interest in the furnace and became its sole owner.
+Franklin included a 28-foot-high stack with a 9½-foot bosh.
+5 By 1832, the furnace was producing ten tons of iron daily, and was converted to hot blast in 1836.
+2 The furnace buildings burned down shortly after the conversion but were rebuilt.
+Franklin was then sold to A.J.
+Rogers & Company, who then sold it to Jefferson W. Glidden and John Blair in 1841.
+Glidden had purchased John Blair’s interest in the furnace in July 1842 and became its sole owner.

-During the Mexican War, John Gould made a fortune from the furnace and turned over his interest in the property to Orin in 1850 who operated it until 1860 when it was blown out.2
+Later, John Gould and Jesse and Jacob Hurd acquired Glidden’s interest in Franklin.
+2 Because of domestic relations, Gould purchased the furnace outright.
+His brother, Orin B. Gould, Sr., had a minor interest in the furnace.
+During the Mexican War, John Gould made a fortune from the furnace and turned over his interest in the property to Orin in 1850 who operated it until 1860 when the furnace was blown out.

-During Franklin’s run, approximately 50,000 to 60,000 tons of pig iron, worth $1.5 million, was produced.2 At its peak, three steamboats were kept busy hauling the pig iron from the Franklin and Junior Furnaces to Portsmouth where most of it was used in the rolling mill and foundries, and some were shipped by the Erie Canal to northern and eastern markets.
+During Franklin’s run, approximately 50,000 to 60,000 tons of pig iron, worth $1.5 million, was produced.
+2 At its peak, three steamboats were kept busy hauling the pig iron from the Franklin and Junior Furnaces to Portsmouth where most of it was used in the rolling mill and foundries.
+Some were shipped by the Ohio and Erie Canal to northern and eastern markets.

 Sandstone blocks from the furnace were removed by Charles Goddard in 1888.
-Goddard, superintendent of Ohio’s public works, used the rocks to repair the Erie Canal Locks at Three Locks.2 Only a few stones were left remaining and used as foundation for a schoolhouse that was later built on the furnace site.
+Goddard, superintendent of Ohio’s public works, used the rocks to repair the Ohio and Erie Canal Locks at Three Locks.
+2 Only a few stones were left remaining and used as foundation for a schoolhouse that was later built on the furnace site.

 Iron Valley/Lincoln/Cornelia Furnace

-The Iron Valley Furnace was located east of Jackson at the Vinton County border, and was constructed in 1853 out of natural crack on a stone cliff.6 The furnace, with a 38-foot-high stack with a 11-foot bosh, had a capacity of 12 tons per day.
+The Iron Valley Furnace is located along a natural crack on a stone cliff east of Jackson along the Vinton County border.
+6 Built in 1853, the furnace, with a 38-foot-high stack with a 11-foot bosh, had a capacity of 12 tons per day.

-In 1858, Iron Valley was sold to the Iron Valley Furnace Company and then leased to William McGhee and William Ratcliff in 1961.6 McGhee bought out Ratcliff two years later and changed the name of the furnace to Lincoln.
+In 1858, Iron Valley was sold to the Iron Valley Furnace Company and then leased to William McGhee and William Ratcliff in 1861.
+6 McGhee bought out Ratcliff in 1863 and changed the name of the furnace to Lincoln.
 It was later changed to Cornelia in honor of McGhee’s only daughter.

-Jackson Furnace was constructed in 1836 by J. Hurd, Young and others 7 near the southern border of Jackson County.1 Jackson featured a 40-foot-tall stack with a 9.5-foot bosh,7 and featured the first steam engine in the county.1 Due to the Panic of 1837, the owners were forced to sell out to Ellison, Tewksberry & Company who operated it until 1874.
+Jackson Furnace is located near the southern border of Jackson County 1 and was constructed in 1836 by J. Hurd, Young and others.
+7 The furnace featured a 40-foot-tall stack with a 9½-foot bosh, 7 and featured the first steam engine in the county.
+1 Due to the Panic of 1837, the owners were forced to sell out to Ellison, Tewksberry & Company who operated Jackson until 1874.

-Keystone Furnace was constructed in 1848 on the Little Raccoon south of Jackson with funding from several Scioto and Lawrence capitalists,1 including John Campbell and S. McConnel and named for a large riverboat on the Ohio River that was owned by the proprietors.7 The furnace was built by John McConnell & Company 1 and featured a 33-foot stack with a 10-foot bosh, and produced 12 tons of iron per day.7
+Keystone Furnace is located south of Jackson along Little Raccoon Creek and was constructed in 1848 with funding from several Scioto and Lawrence capitalists, 1 including John Campbell and S. McConnel.
+Keystone was named for a large riverboat on the Ohio River that was owned by the proprietors.
+7 The furnace, built by John McConnell & Company, 1 featured a 33-foot stack with a 10-foot bosh, and produced 12 tons of iron per day.
+7

-Keystone furnace was succeeded by the Green Benner & Company in 1853,1 who enlarged the stack to 36-feet and increased its daily production tonnage to 24.7 The furnace was closed between 1861 and 1863 as the owners elected to form the 27th Ohio Volunteer Infantry and participated in the Civil War.
+Keystone furnace was succeeded by the Green Benner & Company in 1853, 1 who enlarged the stack to 36-feet and increased its daily production to 24 tons.
+7 The furnace was closed between 1861 and 1863 as the owners elected to form the 27th Ohio Volunteer Infantry and participated in the Civil War.
 Keystone was purchased Hezekiah Sanford Bundy in 1871.
 The furnace closed in 1885.

-The original capital for the Jefferson Furnace was $60,000.1 Jefferson had a two ton capacity.
-Iron was hauled to Oak Hill on a railroad about 2.5 miles east of the furnace.
+Formed with $60,000 in capital, the Jefferson Furnace had a two ton capacity.
+1 Iron was hauled to Oak Hill.

-Limestone Furnace was located a few miles north of Madison on the Grassy Fork of Symmes Creek.1 A few stockholders were Welshmen and the furnace was constructed in 1854 by Evans, Walterhouse & Company.
+Limestone Furnace is located a few miles north of Madison on the Grassy Fork of Symmes Creek and was built by Evans, Walterhouse & Company in 1854.
+1 A few of the stockholders were Welshmen.
 Riley Corn, a wealthy farmer, bought out a number of the stockholders in 1856, but Limestone closed within a few years.

-Madison Furnace was built along the Grassy Fork of Symmes Creek in Madison Township in 1854 by John P. Terry, John Peters and others.1 The furnace later passed to the E.D.
-Ricker & Company, Peter Clare & Company and Clare, Duduit and Company, all controlled by J.D.
+Madison Furnace is located along the Grassy Fork of Symmes Creek in Madison Township and was built in 1854 by John P. Terry, John Peters and others.
+1 The furnace later passed to the E.D.
+Ricker & Company, Peter Clare & Company, and Clare, Duduit & Company, all controlled by J.D.
 Clare.
 The mine was served by a branch of the Cincinnati, Hamilton and Dayton Railroad, and hauled its iron to Clay on the Portsmouth Branch when it made its first shipment in July 1854.

-Monroe Furnace was constructed in 1854 and owned by John Campbell, and John and Isaac Peters.
-The Peters brothers sold their interest in 1866.
-William M. Bolles and others became active in the management afterwards.1
+Monroe Furnace, constructed in 1854, was owned by John Campbell, and John and Isaac Peters.
+The Peters brothers sold their interest in 1866, with William M. Bolles and others becoming active in the management.
+1 The furnace closed in the 1880’s.

 Oak Ridge Furnace

-The Oak Ridge Furnace was constructed from 1856 to August 1857, and originally used charcoal as the primary source of fuel.9 It was converted to run on coal in May 1858 and closed soon after.
+The Oak Ridge Furnace was constructed from 1856 to August 1857 and originally used charcoal as the primary source of fuel.
+9 It was converted to run on coal in May 1858 but closed soon after.
 It had a 44-foot stack with a 11-foot bosh, and produced 15 tons of iron per day.

 Salt Lick Furnace

-Salt Lick Furnace was constructed in 1854 near Jackson and was owned by R.C.
+Salt Lick Furnace is located near Jackson and was constructed in 1854 by R.C.
 Hoffman, J.J.
-Hoffman, Alexander Gratton, Moses Sternberger, Patrick Murdock and the Stewart brothers.1 It was later renamed to Gideon and then Diamond.
+Hoffman, Alexander Gratton, Moses Sternberger, Patrick Murdock and the Stewart brothers.
+1 It was later renamed to Gideon and then Diamond.
 Smith, Tod & Company became owners in 1864.

 Young America Furnace

-Young America Furnace was constructed in Lick Township in 1856, and was headed by James H. Miller.1 The furnace was not a success and was out of blast by 1860.
-Some of its machinery was used in the completion of Orange Furnace in Jackson.
+Young America Furnace, constructed in Lick Township in 1856, was headed by James H. Miller.
+1 The furnace closed in 1860 and some of its machinery was used in the completion of Orange Furnace in Jackson.